-How and where do I file returns and pay the property wealth tax as a non-resident?
+As a non-resident, how and where do I file returns and pay the property wealth tax ?

-You are a non-resident and, subject to international tax treaties, you are liable for the property wealth tax if you have net property assets worth more than €1.3 million.
+If you are a non-resident, barring any protections afforded by international tax treaties, you are liable for the property wealth tax if you have net property assets worth more than €1.3 million.

-The property wealth tax (IFI) has replaced the wealth tax (ISF).
-The latter is owed in France for years prior to 2018.
+The property wealth tax (IFI) has replaced the wealth tax (ISF), which is owed in France for years prior to 2018.

 Your property assets include properties and property rights located in France as well as stock or shares you hold in property companies that own property in France and abroad (up to the value of property and rights owned and held in France).
 Taxable assets therefore include: buildings (main residence, houses, apartments, garages, car parks, storage areas, etc.) and non-building properties (building lots, farmland, property under construction, etc.), woods, forests, shares in forestry groups, etc.

 Direction des Impôts des Non-Résidents